millieba/gamp/web-dashboard/README.md

 - Click the "Add New Connection" and save a new PostgreSQL connection:
 ![](img/sqltools_masters_db.png)

-## Migrate
-- Run `pnpm exec prisma migrate dev`
-	- This command will interpret the Prisma schema file, generate SQL commands based on it, and execute a migration to ensure our database matches the Prisma schema.
-It will also generate a Prisma client that matches the current schema.
-	- If there were any changes in the schema file since the last migration, Prisma would create a new migration.
-However, since the latest migration is already pushed to Git, this command will likely just apply that existing migration to your local database.

 ## Register new OAuth app on GitHub
 - Go to https://github.com/settings/developers.
 - Set "Homepage URL" and "Authorization callback URL" to `http://localhost:3000`